michael-milette/moodle-local_contact/README.md

 [(Back to top)](#table-of-contents)

 ### Requiring login

-The 'Strict users' setting requires that the plugin must be called by a logged-in user who is NOT a guest.
-The aim is to prevent spamming by POSTing data directly to the URL local/contact/index.php with appropriate HTTP_REFERER spoofing.
+The `Require login` setting requires that users be logged-in in order to be able to submit the form.
+If a form is submitted and the user is not logged-in they will be redirected and informed.
+If you require users to be logged-in, it is also highly recommended that you also place your form on a page which is only accessible to logged-in users.
+Guest users are not considered to be logged-in.

 # Updating